savitha-suresh/kaggle-solver/README.md

 *   **Pros:**
     *   **High Scalability:** The number of workers can be increased or decreased based on the queue size, allowing the system to handle a high volume of requests.
-    *   **Resilience & Fault Tolerance:** The queue ensures that jobs are not lost if a worker crashes.
-The retry logic handles transient errors in the generated code.
+    *   **Resilience & Fault Tolerance:** The retry logic handles transient errors in the generated code.
     *   **Asynchronous & Non-Blocking:** The API remains responsive to new requests, even when many jobs are being processed.
 Users get an immediate response and can check the status later.
     *   **Decoupling:** The API, queue, and workers are independent services.
 They can be developed, deployed, and scaled separately.
     *   **Security:** Running untrusted, LLM-generated code directly on a server is a major security risk.
 Docker containers provide a strong isolation boundary.